top of page

 But how exercise is related to a healthy central nervous systems?

 Another skill our body maintains on a subconscious level is the ability to maintain our posture.
-Most people can sit or stand upright without a lot of thought.
-But for some people, especially children with learning disabilities, the strength along their core muscles (muscles in the abdomen, back, chest and neck) is very often “weak” which makes it harder for them to connect to those muscles efficiently.
+Most people can sit or stand upright without given much thought.
+But for people with learning disabilities, their core muscles, which include the muscles in the abdomen, back, and pelvis, responsible for stabilizing the spine and pelvis during movement, more often than not, lacks tonicity.

 A Pilates studio brings the perfect element that enables